Frequently Asked Questions

 If I am denied, and I take a later LSAT, can I be reconsidered?

 Unfortunately no. You may only apply once per application cycle.
-Our application cycle for the Fall 2017 class runs from September 1, 2016-August 1, 2017.
-If denied for the incoming Fall 2017 class, you may reapply for the incoming Fall 2018 class beginning September 1, 2017.
+Our application cycle for the Fall 2020 class runs from September 15, 2019-August 1, 2020.
+If denied for the incoming Fall 2020 class, you may reapply for the incoming Fall 2021 class beginning September 15, 2020.

 How can I apply for scholarships?

 Loyola does not have a separate application process for scholarships.
-All entering students are considered for Dean's Scholarships during the application process.
-Dean's Scholarships are merit based, determined by an applicant's entire application.
-Students must maintain at least a 2.5 GPA for their scholarships to be renewed each year.
+All entering students are simultaneously considered for institutional, merit-based scholarships during the application process.
+Scholarships are merit-based, determined by an applicant's entire application.

 Tuition & Fees